smarie/python-pytest-cases/docs/api_reference.md

  - `unpack_into`: an optional iterable of names, or string containing coma-separated names, for additional fixtures to create to represent parts of this fixture.
 See `unpack_fixture` for details.
  - `ids`: as in pytest.
 The default value returns the correct fixture
  - `autouse`: as in pytest
  - `hook`: an optional hook to apply to each fixture function that is created during this call.
-The hook function will be called everytime a fixture is about to be created.
+The hook function will be called every time a fixture is about to be created.
 It will receive a single argument (the function implementing the fixture) and should return the function to use.
 For example you can use `saved_fixture` from `pytest-harvest` as a hook in order to save all such created fixtures in the fixture store.
  - `kwargs`: other pytest fixture options.
 They might not be supported correctly.

 **Outputs:** the new fixture.
 Note: you do not need to capture that output in a symbol, since the fixture is automatically registered in your module.
 However if you decide to do so make sure that you use the same name.